pdf-icon

 Note

-After completing configuration and uploading the firmware, add the sensor to Home Assistant.
+1. After completing the configuration and uploading, add the sensor to Home Assistant.

 On This Page